visforvali/ws297y/prompts.md

 For your high-stakes project, you'll choose one social justice issue.
 Your collection will be divided between two parts:

 - A compilation of philosophical/theoretical fiction (theory, fiction, and theory-fiction) that evokes, provokes, and revolves around the social justice issue you chose.
-Each piece should emulate at least one of the craft techniques we discussed in class.
+Each piece should emulate at least one of the craft techniques we discussed in class
 - A preface that identifies your goals in composing and compiling this particular manuscript and explains how your choices in craft (i.e. whose techniques you chose to emulate and why) and design (i.e. arrangement in and across pieces)

 {: .note }